 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

-The Broken River acts as the primary lifeblood for Lake Nillahcootie, making it a cornerstone of the Murray-Darling Basin network.
+Fed primarily by the Broken River, this reservoir plays a critical role in the Murray-Darling Basin drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 Catchment dynamics in the Murray-Darling Basin are deeply influenced by the retention capacity of Lake Nillahcootie.

 Ecologically, the reservoir and its immediate wetlands serve as a crucial habitat for native Australian wildlife.
 During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
 However, environmental flow releases must be carefully balanced to protect downstream river health.